-To quantitatively assess the effects of TCC, the LCI evaluation team will conduct two different forms of comparison: (1) before-and-after TCC investment; and (2) a with-and-without TCC investment.
-Together, these two modes of comparison will provide the most reliable assessment of what changes can be attributed to TCC investment.
+To quantitatively assess the effects of TCC, the LCI evaluation team proposed two different forms of comparison: (1) before-and-after TCC investment; and (2) with-and-without TCC investment.
+Together, these two modes of comparison provide the most reliable assessment of what changes can be attributed to TCC investment.